Engineering T-Level (Design and Development)

 What you will study

-A desire for progression onto an engineering career through apprenticeship or University. minimum GCSE Maths grade 6 minimum GCSE Physics/Science and English Language grade 5
+A desire for progression onto an engineering career through apprenticeship or University.
+Minimum GCSE Maths grade 6 Minimum GCSE Physics/Science and English Language grade 5

 How you will be assessed